 Jinder is an experienced British Crown Court Judge with expert knowledge of legal systems around the world.

 Jinder is passionate about animal welfare.
 His interest in wildlife began as a child, when he enjoyed regular visits to remote parts of Africa and Asia.

-After spending nearly 30 years practising in English and international law, and working as a volunteer in the charitable sector, Jinder became a Patron of Helping Rhinos in 2017.
+After spending nearly 30 years practicing in English and international law, and working as a volunteer in the charitable sector, Jinder became a Patron of Helping Rhinos in 2017.

 It is with great sadness that we reflect here the sudden and unexpected passing of our Patron Sir Gavyn Arthur on the 16th May 2016.

-Sir Gavyn spent many a happy day as a young boy on Umfolozi Game Reserve watching the work of Dr Ian Player as he executed Operation Rhino, an initiative that effectively saved the white rhino from extinction.
-Still with family located in South Africa, Sit Gavyn made an annulal pilgramage back to the land he grew up in.
+Sir Gavyn spent many a happy day as a young boy on Umfolozi Game Reserve watching the work of Dr. Ian Player as he executed Operation Rhino, an initiative that effectively saved the white rhino from extinction.
+Still with family located in South Africa, Sir Gavyn made an annual pilgrimage back to the land he grew up in.

 We shall miss him dearly, but through our memoriam fund we hope to leave a legacy in Sir Gavyn's name that we hope he would have enjoyed and be proud of - 'The Sir Gavyn Arthur Boma' at the Fundimvelo Thula Thula Rhino Rhino Orphanage in KwaZulu-Natal.